 Cut out toxic friends and family members if they are not adding value to your well being

-Man, I know that dropping toxic people has gotten a lot easier when family or friends when they were disrespecting me or not adding any value to my well-being/happiness.
-I do not let that slide and I’m a very confrontational person if I know that person is trying to exploit, backstab, or just emotionally bring me down.
+Man, I know that dropping toxic people has gotten a lot easier when family or friends were disrespecting me or not adding any value to my well-being/happiness.
+I do not let that slide since I’m a confrontational person!
+If I know that person is trying to exploit, backstab, or just emotionally bring me down.
 Get.
 Out.
 Of.
 My.
 Life.
 That's it.
 Blood doesn’t mean shit and I could care less if you’re biologically related to me.
 I’ve made friends that have become my family members as I’ve gotten older and I cherish those that are close to me.

 Not everyone is going to like you and that's okay

 Girllllll, If I told myself that in middle school, I wouldn’t have been so stressed or sad when my friendships failed or when an acquaintance didn’t like me.
 That’s life.
 Not everyone you encounter will like you and that's completely fine.
 Those that are important to you matter the most.
 The rest that are insignificant who don’t add any value to your well-being doesn’t matter!
 Next!!

 Don’t ever let an outsider dictate how you feel